After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 # Intro

 Backup and Restore is an integral part of Cloudbox, this is what makes it so great!
-Everything related to installed applications is backed-up.
+Everything related to installed applications is backed up.

 _Note: Torrent Seeding content, anything in `/mnt/`, `/home/`, or anywhere else other than the `/opt/` folder, will **NOT** be backed up (media files are moved to Google Drive via [[UnionFS Cleaner]], anyway)._